 What Is Sleep Apnea?

 Sleep apnea is a condition that can cause a loss of oxygen in the body over several periods of time throughout sleep.
 Lack of oxygen over time leads to sleep deprivation through stress on the cardiovascular system.
 This fatigue is often accompanied by snoring, fragmented sleep, and many awakenings.
 As the muscles and tissue of the airway continuously collapse, oxygen intake is reduced and can lead to a number of serious long-term complications, if left untreated.
 When a person’s breathing is regularly disrupted for periods of 10 seconds or longer every night, this can negatively affect their sleep quality and present as a variety of daytime symptoms.
 At Saco River Dentistry, our dentists are highly experienced in recognizing the risk factors of sleep disorders and providing first-line treatment.
-Through the use of custom oral appliance therapy, you can maintain a stable airway that prevents collapsibility and allows you to get a full night’s sleep, leaving you feeling refreshed in the morning.
+Our own Dr. Nicholas Roy has even been named a Qualified Dentist by the American Academy of Dental Sleep Medicine.
+Through the use of custom oral appliance therapy, we can help you maintain a stable airway that prevents collapsibility and allows you to get a full night’s sleep, leaving you feeling refreshed in the morning.